Nova Scotia Duck Tolling Retriever

 The Toller is a sporting dog that requires plenty of activity.
 As long as he gets his exercise needs met, he is a pretty low-maintenance companion.
 While shedding is common, it is no worse than many other breeds.
 The main concern with the breed is his tolerance for heat.
 Although he does fine in cold and temperate climates, his double coat makes him ill-suited for long stretches of hot weather.

 As an active, energetic breed, the Toller needs high-quality food to maintain a healthy weight.
 As an adult, breaking his food up into two meals a day improves digestion and can prevent him from eating too quickly.
 As he ages, he may start to put on some pounds.
-Keep an eye on his weight to prevent obesity, which has a negative effect on health.
+Keep an eye on his weight to prevent obesity, which further strains this breed’s joints and has a negative effect on overall health.

 Nova Scotia Duck Tolling Retriever Maintenance and Grooming